-Now, you must be wondering, "What does all that mean?"
+Now, you must be wondering, "What does that all mean?"

 The conclusion is that an impaired immune response in animals and obese people increases the risks of infection.

 The exact cause of these findings is unknown.
-Obesity is an extremely complex disease that alters many processes and pathways; any of them could affect the immune system.
+Obesity is an extremely complex disease that alters many processes and pathways; Any of them could affect the immune system.

 Nutrition and immune function

-We've all heard the saying, "Eat an apple a day and you'll keep the doctor away."
+We've all heard the saying: "Eat an apple a day and you'll keep the doctor away."
 This is totally true.

-Eating a diet rich in fiber and antioxidants (fruits and vegetables), which also has enough protein, helps your immune system to function properly.
+Eating a diet rich in fiber and antioxidants (fruits and vegetables), which also has enough protein, helps your immune system function properly.

 Specific micronutrients such as iron, selenium, zinc, copper, as well as vitamins C, A, E, B-6 and folic acid have important functions for this purpose.

-Conversely, diets high in refined sugar and unhealthy fats (trans and saturated fats), or eating too many calories in general, make you more prone to infections.
+On the contrary, diets high in refined sugar and unhealthy fats (trans and saturated fats), or eating too many calories in general, make you more prone to infections.